What is the Client ID in your Demat Account?

 - Investors can track their investment history using this number.

-- For identifying an investor and keeping a track of all their assets.
+- For identifying an investor and keeping track of all their assets.

 - To keep all services of a specific client under one desk.

-What Is the Difference Between a Client ID and a DP Id in the Demat Account?
+Difference Between a Client ID and a DP ID in the Demat Account

-The main differences between a client ID and a DP ID in the Demat account are as follows:
+Following are the differences between a client ID and a DP ID in a Demat account:

 |Basis of Comparison||Client ID||DP ID|